Jo-Zh/ExpenseTracker/README.md

 # Expense Tracker

 <p>
-It is a MERN full stack App, helping you track your expenses monthly with the following functions:
+It's a react app in MERN stack, helps to track monthly expenses with the following functions:
 </p>

 <h2>Things you can do with this app</h2>